Bedrock-OSS/bedrock-wiki-legacy/knowledge/troubleshooting.md

 ## The Environment

 The best way to prevent *invisible entity syndrome* and other nasty bugs is by setting yourself the correct environment.
-You should review [The Editor](/knowledge/the_editor) document for my editor recommendations.
-The most important part is getting a json-linter ([or using an online tool](https://jsonlint.com/)).
+You should review [the editor document](/knowledge/the_editor) for my editor recommendations.
+The most important part is getting a json-linter, ([or using an online json-linter](https://jsonlint.com/)).

 ## Content Log